MEET US

 The "OUR" in Finding Our Voices

 Patrisha McLean, Founder & CEO of Finding Our Voices, photojournalist and women rights advocate, based in Camden.
-Patrisha is the author of All Fall Down (2013), the biography of the child actor in Shane, and the photo books Maine Street: Faces and Voices from a Small Town (2010) about her neighbors in Camden, and My Island (2015), about summer and year-round children on North Haven, Vinalhaven, and Isleboro.
+Patrisha is the author of All Fall Down (2013), the biography of the child actor in Shane, and the photo books Maine Street: Faces and Voices from a Small Town (2010) about her neighbors in Camden, and My Island (2015), about summer and year-round children on North Haven, Vinalhaven, and Islesboro.
 Her photographs are in the permanent collections of the Farnsworth Museum and Portland Museum of Art.
 Read More

 Photo by Mary Kamradt